 Your task in Pixel is simple enough: Get from ‘A’ to ‘B’ in each level, but the inclusion of a gun that lets you manipulate the environments, combined with the fact that you are often required to create your own paths, makes for quite the puzzling and challenging experience.

 But there is more than just a single solution to each path-creation puzzle, so speed runners are going to have their hands full with finding the quickest route (and actually pulling it off).
-On top of that, the color of each block defines its properties, ranging from the kind that move back and forth constantly, to those that act as jump pads; make sure you know where you’re going before you bounce off one of those things..
+On top of that, the colour of each block defines its properties, ranging from the kind that moves back and forth constantly, to those that act as jump pads; make sure you know where you’re going before you bounce off one of those things.

 Fancy finding out just how good you are at thinking on your feet?
 Pixel is available on XBLIG for $1 (80MSP), with plans for both a PC and Android release later this year.